'One Must Respect The Game': French Open Bans Serena Williams' Catsuit

 "I feel like a warrior in it, a warrior princess ... from Wakanda, maybe," she told reporters in May, referring to the movie Black Panther.
 "I've always wanted to be a superhero, and it's kind of my way of being a superhero."

-Williams won the 2017 Australian Open when she was nearly two months pregnant and gave birth to a daughter last year.
+Williams won the 2017 Australian Open when she was nearly two months pregnant, and she gave birth to a daughter last year.
 But the birth was followed by a six-day medical crisis in which Williams suffered blood clots in her lungs, and she says she nearly died.

 So like any good superhero costume, Williams' black Nike catsuit was functional.

-"I've had a lot of problems with my blood clots, god I don't know how many I've had in the past 12 months," she said at the May news conference.
+"I've had a lot of problems with my blood clots, God I don't know how many I've had in the past 12 months," she said at the May news conference.
 "I've been wearing pants in general a lot when I play so I can keep the blood circulation going."

 But in an interview with Tennis magazine, French Tennis Federation President Bernard Giudicelli reportedly said the tournament would be introducing a dress code.